 What inspired you to start a blog of all mediums?

-I started my first blog with no clue of what a blog really was.
+I started my first blog with no clue about what a blog really was.

 In 2011, I bought danerickson.net and started writing poetry.
 I also wrote my first book about being a child in a cult around that time.
 I wrote it entirely online.